universalweb/Whitepaper/WhitePaper.md

 <b>How the "Web 3.0" Space Works <small>(SLOWER)</small></b>
 <code>REQUEST => CONSENSUS ALGORITHM => EXPECTED PROCESSING => REALITY</code>

 <p>Web3's are limited to the design of their blockchain, decentralized topology, node capacity, and consensus algorithm.
 An important feature is missing from the Web3 lanscape and that's primarily freedom.
 The freedom to design an application and service that relies on one's own resources is entirely lacking in the Web3 world.
 Another feature that is lacking because it breaks the blockchain is deletion.
 Another missing feature which defeats the purpose of such Web3 network's principles and intentions is censorship or blacklisting.
 In the Web3s of today apps must be restricted to or confined to the networks blockchain, consensus algorithm, and rules.
 Essentially applications are limited by the rules of the network itself.
-Whereas in a Web based on equal opportunity rather than equal outcome such as the World Wide Web & the Universal Web applications are only limited by their own resources.
+Whereas in a Web based on equal opportunity rather than equal outcome such as the World Wide Web &  Universal Web applications are only limited by their own resources.
 Resources which they directly own, control, or freely participate in.</p>

 <p>The entirety of the "crypto" Web3 space consists of the polar opposite of what we are building.
 Because Web3 requires an additional process to form consensus regardless of how complex, fast, simple, or what advancements it makes in the future the fact that it exists means it will always take more time to complete a request in a Web3 world compared to the design of the modern World Wide Web or in our case the Universal Web.
-This is a huge error in rational thinking and clear and obvious logic that dictates that no such replacement should ever exist.
+This is a huge error in rational and logical thinking that dictates that no such replacement should ever take place that involves Web3 replacing the WWWW.
 Unless we are under tyrannical rule, have no care for speed, nor care for cost, and are being unilaterally censored there is no reason to replace the current topology with a solely blockchain decentralized based Web.</p>

-<h6>TLDR; Both topologies have their use cases but together they're a solution to an ever growing problem that has gone unchecked.</h6>

 <hr/>